Traveling to the Netherlands and looking for the best day trips from Amsterdam? You’re in luck! We have lots of local

 Utrecht is a medieval and romantic town in the heart of the Netherlands.
-It looks a lot like Amsterdam, but it has its own character and it’s much smaller.
-Which also means less crowded.
+It looks a lot like Amsterdam, but it has its own character, and it’s much smaller, which also means it is less crowded.

-Moreover, you can walk along the many pleasant canals in the city, including walking at the water’s level, which is not possible in Amsterdam.
+You can stroll along the many pleasant canals in the city, including walking at the water’s level, which is not possible in Amsterdam.

-Utrecht has the main train station in the country, so from here you can make connections to almost everywhere in the country (and also to some cities in Germany, like Berlin).
+Beyond that, Utrecht has the main train station in the country, so from here, you can get connections to almost everywhere in the country (and also to some cities in Germany, like Berlin).

-Fun fact: The Dom Bell Tower usually pays tribute to singers and DJs that passed away, such as Avicii and Chester Bennington (Linkin Park).
-Below is the video of them playing Avicii’s songs.
+Fun fact: The Dom Bell Tower usually pays tribute to musicians who passed away, such as Avicii and Chester Bennington (Linkin Park), by playing their songs on the bells.

 - Go up in the 14th-century bell tower, Domtoren, and have a privileged view of Utrecht;